"Yoga teaches us to cure

 I love working with people.
 Human connection is so rare these days and what I also love is creating relationships.
 When you are working with me, I am not your teacher on a pedestal.
 I am your friend and I want to see you live your best life!

 I love working with the human body.
 It is a fascinating piece of technology; interconnected with emotions and constantly changing with its environment.
 When working with clients, it is so interesting to see how opening one area can affect another.
 I call this the "Puzzle Effect" because you might be working on one "corner," and then have to switch to a different "corner" because that's all you can do until the other pieces fall into place.
-Yoga can transform this journey into a game and as your guide, I am the lucky one that gets to see this transformation first-hand.
+Yoga can be a fun game you play with your body, and as your guide, I am the lucky one that gets to see this transformation first-hand.

 Are you interested in finding out how this yoga practice can change your life?

 Everything you want is on the other side of fear.
 If you can breathe, you can do yoga.
 Every pose is adaptable to your unique body.
 If you are currently suffering from chronic pain, auto-immune diseases, or any physical limitations, Yoga Therapy & Ayurveda can relieve your pain.
-By taking a holistic approach and increased movement, the body, mind, and spirit will build a connection that allows your body to improve its own function resulting in improved immunity, blood circulation, mood and so much more.
-I will be there to guide you.
-Invest in you!
+By taking a holistic approach and increased movement, the body, mind, and spirit will build a connection that allows your body to improve its own function resulting in improved immunity, strength, mood and so much more!